 The Windows Client

-The Windows app looks the business and has an easy-to-navigate interface.
+The Windows VPN app looks the business and has an easy-to-navigate interface.
 To auto-connect to a nearby server just hit the big “on” button.
 The client uses IKEv2 by default but also supports OpenVPN (UPD and TCP), and L2TP/IPsec.

 Although IKEv2 is not as proven as OpenVPN when it comes to security, it is very secure in theory and is usually faster than OpenVPN.
 We presume OpenVPN TCP uses port 443 in order to provide some limited anticensorship capabilities.